Squibs/freeCodeCampOLD/Front End Development Certification/intermediate-algorithm-scripting/README.md

 (steamroller.js)

 I already stumbled across how to do this when doing the <em>Sorted Union</em> algorithm challenge.
 I simply went back to that challenge and modified what I already had used.
 Previously I used: `.reduce((prev, curr) => prev.concat(curr));`.
 This time I needed to run this multiple times to flatten the array completely, so I use an argument in the `concat()` method.
 If the current value is an array flatten the array with the same function that is already flattening the array; otherwise concat the current value to the previous value.
-Importantly set the `concat()` method to an inital value of an empty array `[]` as well.
+Importantly set the `concat()` method to an initial value of an empty array `[]` as well.

 ---